Nicky Lopez Player Props: Royals vs. Guardians

 Nicky Lopez At The Plate

-- Lopez is batting .219 with five doubles, three triples and 19 walks.
+- Lopez is hitting .219 with five doubles, three triples and 19 walks.

 - Lopez has reached base via a hit in 21 games this year (of 48 played), and had multiple hits in five of those games.